The below is a summary version of Brave’s privacy policy. A full version is available on request to Brave’s head office on 0448 088 380 or

 Prioritising Consent and Privacy when collecting and using images:

-• Consent First: Brave is steadfast in its commitment to respect privacy.
+• Consent First: Brave is steadfast in its commitment to respect privacy and protect safety.
 Brave will always seek explicit written consent before using or sharing any photographs where an individual and/or their children are recognisable.
+This consent will be stored in the client management system in the participant’s file.

-• Opting Out: If an individual is uncomfortable with being photographed or having their child/ren photographed, they have complete freedom to decline.
+• Opting Out: If an individual has concerns about being photographed or having their child/ren photographed, there is no obligation to participate.
 This decision will have no bearing on an individual’s involvement or their child/ren’s involvement with Brave’s programs.

 • Reassessing Consent: Individuals are empowered to withdraw consent, should they change their mind.
 On such occasions, Brave will act promptly to discontinue the use of the associated images in materials and platforms.